-Touring the Tombstones: Charleston’s 18th Century Graveyards Tell a Tale to be Remembered Presented by Ruth Miller.
 Skulls and crossed bones.
 Weeping willows and rosebuds.
 Did you know Charleston has more 18th-century burial grounds than any city in the United States?
 Find out why on this visual stroll through historic colonial and antebellum cemeteries as we explore a religious diversity unknown in the other thirteen colonies.
 Moreover, Charleston’s ancient graveyards are art … Read more

-A Vanishing Southland: The Loss of Ways and Traditions Presented by Tom Poland.
 Tom often writes about the vanishing ways, places, and traditions that have blessed the South with a sense of place: small towns that close at noon Wednesdays, vanishing country stores, telephoning fish, wasp attacks in church, casting spells to remove warts, and more.
 He brings the Southland of yesteryear alive … despite change and newcomers … Read more

-Discoveries & Surprises Along South Carolina’s Back Roads Presented by Tom Poland.
 Tom travels many a road off the beaten path.
 Three legs across South Carolina on Highway 76 reveals the state’s rich and surprising character.
 Other journeys have taken him from the Chattooga River to the Glendale Ruins to the Lowcountry.
 A surviving drive-in theater, the Kings Highway, a covered bridge, nuclear weapons reactors, poke salad … Read more

-Abandonment Vs. Preservation Presented by Tom Poland.
 In “Abandonment Vs. Preservation,” Tom uses 33 photographs from the back roads that showcase places meriting preservation, places falling into beautiful wreckage as they crumble, and places other have had the foresight to preserve.
 Especially revealing are “roadside museums” where self-appointed curators have established memorials to earlier times.
 The message is simple: Architecture is a record of man’s activities … Read more

 A traveling display of Lincoln and Civil War memorabilia and artifacts is available as a separate program.
 It requires a dedicated classroom for the day and at least six folding or library size tables.
 One or more classes can be rotated through the exhibit during a period of perhaps four repetitions; commentary and historical explanation … Read more

-Historic Rural Construction Presented by Nicholas Gambrell.
 Nick Gambrell’s passion has long been historic rural construction of the region.
 The lecture will cover building styles, construction methods & ranges from farmhouses to log cabins.
-Click here for the Speakers Bureau Application.